ViktorLumiste/ChessGame/README.md

 Once you have installed Node.js, follow these steps:

-1. Fork and clone this repository to your local machine.
+1. Install files from this repository to your computer.
-2. Open the root directory of the project in terminal.
-3. Copy the .env.sample file to .env by executing `cp .env.sample .env` and change the values to your liking.
-4. Run `npm install` to install all the necessary dependencies for the project.
+2. Run `npm install` to install all the necessary dependencies for the project.
+3. Create the necessary database (see below).
-5. Run `npm start` to start the server on port 3000 (or whatever port you have specified in the .env file).
+4. Run `npm start` to start the server on port 3000 (or whatever port you have specified in the .env file).
-6. Navigate to [http://localhost:3000](http://localhost:3000) to access the webpage.
+5. Navigate to [http://localhost:3000](http://localhost:3000) to access the webpage.

-## Usage
+## Database

-You must create your front end app in public/index.html file.
-Your front end app will be using the API in index.js as its backend.
-You can use for example Vue in CDN mode for front end.
-When needed, create new endpoints in index.js for your front end app.
-Do not forget to document them in the [swagger.yaml](swagger.yaml) file.
-An excellent way to generate content to swagger.yaml is to use Apicurio Studio (https://studio.apicur.io/).
+1. Install MySQL server
+2. Open mysql command line and enter the following commands: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'yourrootpassword';` and `flush privileges;`
+3. Create schema called `logins` by entering the following command: `create schema logins;`
+4. Create database called `logininfo` by entering the following command: `create table logininfo ( userID    int auto_increment primary key, email     varchar(50)             not null, password  varchar(100)            not null, sessionId varchar(100) default '' not null
+);`

 ## License